oncody/civ-board-game-2010/README.md

 ## Trade Phase
 Everyone does the following actions at the same time in any order

-### Gather Trade
+### Harvest Trade
 Add together the number of trade icons in all of your cities' outskirts that are not blockaded by an enemy army or scout figure.
 All squares friendly scouts occupy are considered to be part of one of your city's outskirts (you can never get double income from a square though).
 Increment your trade dial equal to the total number of trade icons

-### Trade
+### Trade Resources
 You can trade and make non-binding promises with other players.
-You can trade any of the following with other players:
+You can trade any of the following resources with other players:
-1. Points of trade
+1. Trade Points
+1. Resource tokens
 1. Culture tokens
-1. Resource tokens
-1. Culture event cards
+1. Culture cards

 ## City Management Phase
 This phase is done in turns.
 The first player fully completes this phase before it passes to the next person